Allenem/all-contributors-cli-test/README.md

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->
 ```
-&hearts; The code above will be modified as runing `yarn all-contributors generate` , please delete contents between the first tag and the last one.
+&hearts; The code above will be modified as runing `yarn all-contributors generate` , please move contents between the first tag and the last one to the last paragraph [Contributors](#contributors-).

 ### NOTE2：Emoji Key ✨ (and Contribution Types)